tngraf/Tethys.Dgml/README.md

 builder.WriteToFile("CategoriesExample.dgml");
 ```

-The resulting image will look liek this:
+The resulting image will look like this:

 ![CategoriesExample.png](DemoFiles/CategoriesExample.png)